Hwy. 1 to Big Sur will reopen far earlier than expected, Caltrans announces

 The $54 million project is building a new road on top of the landslide material.

-The news is a big development for North Coast tourism, and reopening the highway in time for the second half of the summer could make a huge difference for local businesses.
+The news is a big development for North Coast tourism, and reopening the highway in time for the second half of the summer could make a huge difference for local businesses like hotels, shops and restaurants.

-July and August are prime season for visitors, so an earlier reopening for the internationally renowned All-American Highway and scenic byway could be significant for Hearst Castle and lodgings, shops and restaurants and any business that serves visitors and residents alike.

-Mel McColloch, president of the Cambria Chamber of Commerce, said Tuesday morning that those businesses, especially the small ones hit hard by the road closure “will have a better chance of surviving” once the road reopens.
+Mel McColloch, president of the Cambria Chamber of Commerce, said Tuesday morning that those businesses, especially the small ones hit hard by the road closure, “will have a better chance of surviving” once the road reopens.
 “There’s a lot of pent-up demand,” he said.

+“This is very important for all the coast,” McColloch said, adding that the earlier reopening means that six to eight weeks of heightened tourism in the area will save a lot of businesses that might not have survived otherwise.
+“Caltrans has done a remarkable job with a very difficult project.”

-A year ago, more than 5 million cubic yards of dirt, rocks and other debris slid onto a quarter-mile stretch of the roadway north of Salmon Creek, burying and destroying the pavement.
-The hillside continued to slide for months, but crews have been working hard dawn to dusk, seven days a week, to reopen the internationally renowned scenic stretch of Highway 1.
+About a year ago on May 20, 2017, more than 5 million cubic yards of dirt, rocks and other debris slid onto a quarter-mile stretch of the roadway north of Salmon Creek, burying and destroying the pavement and creating 15 new acres of coastline.

+The hillside continued to slide for months, but crews have been working hard dawn to dusk, seven days a week, to reopen the scenic stretch of Highway 1.

 Caltrans representative Susana Cruz said Tuesday that there will still be a lot of work on the stretch of road that’s a bit further inland (east) than it used to be, and that work could continue for more than a year “as it will take two winters for it to really settle down where it’s going to stay.”